Connect with us

 Transformations may seem simple, but they underlie lots of more complex math concepts.

 For many students, these exercises are tedious, as they involve plotting many points on graphs to move a figure’s position.
-But like Tetris can students grasp these concepts in a dynamic and engaging way.
+But games like Tetris can help students grasp these concepts in a dynamic and engaging way.

 Transformational geometry beyond Tetris